jmichaelward/Baseball-Database-Management-Project/README.md

 files, sanitizing input, implementing PDO and using prepared statements in lieu of MySQL, etc. Hence, this repo.

-The original completed project will be retained in the `final-submitted-project` branch of this repo.
+The original completed project will be retained in the `final-project-submitted` branch of this repo.
 The `master` branch, in turn will contain the latest changes for this app, as I continue to play with the data I generated way back in 2011, and apply everything that I've learned over the years.